janleigh/coding-contest/README.md

 ## Testing Solutions

 Use the command `./gradlew cleanTest test` in your IDE terminal to test your solution.
+For TriangleStar, only use `./gradlew run` as it doesn't use test cases.

 ## Benchmarking Solutions